spookysalsa/medermade.github.io/week-2/8-your-website-solo-challenge/README.md

 - [Adobe Kuler](https://kuler.adobe.com/create/color-wheel/) to create a color theme for your site
 - [Google Fonts](https://www.google.com/fonts) to consider fonts

-You also may want to complete the bonus challenge, [Make a Mood Board](../12-BONUS-challenges/mood-board), to help you solidfy your design.
+You also may want to complete the bonus challenge, [Make a Mood Board](../12-BONUS-challenges/mood-board), to help you solidify your design.

 ## Release 2: Development

-#### Add Content using HTML (2 pomodoro)
+#### Add Content using HTML
 Using your wireframes and design as references, add content to your index.html (as well as other) pages in your [USERNAME].github.io site using HTML.

 You should include links to each social networking site using icons.
 Make sure to have a header, footer, and navigation bar (as long as they fit into your design).

 Once you have all of the content on your index, you are ready to create the other required pages.
 Make sure the links on your index will actually take you to the other pages on your site!
-Don't forget to link to week 1's blog posts on your blog-posts index!
+Don't forget to link to week 1's blog posts on your blog/index.html!

-#### Apply CSS (2 pomodoro)
+#### Apply CSS
 Now you can truly begin to appreciate CSS, which stands for Cascading Style Sheets.
 Each page can have a similar look if you use the same classes to format them the same.

 - Add styling to your header, footer, and navigation bar.